Custom Fire Sprinkler Systems for Businesses

-Custom Fire Sprinkler Solutions in New York, Vermont & New Hampshire
+Fire Sprinkler Design Services in New York, Vermont & New Hampshire

-At Firetech Sprinkler Corp., our NICET-certified in-house designer and estimators are available for consultation regarding building changes, value engineering cost reductions, change-of-use impacts, hazard analysis, and water flow analysis.
+At Firetech Sprinkler Corp., our NICET-certified in-house designers and estimators specialize in fire sprinkler system design for commercial properties in New York, Vermont, and New Hampshire.
+We offer expert consultation on building changes, value engineering cost reductions, change-of-use impacts, hazard analysis, and water flow analysis.

-We produce computer-based building designs to streamline the permitting and approval processes, provide accurate hydraulic calculations, and improve the coordination of work with other contractors on the job.
-After the job, we provide the customer with accurate as-built drawings, operation and maintenance manuals, and hands-on training to ensure that our clients are comfortable with their systems.
+We use advanced computer-based building designs to streamline the permitting and approval processes, provide accurate hydraulic calculations, and improve coordination with other contractors.
+After the job is done, we provide accurate as-built drawings, operation and maintenance manuals, and hands-on training to ensure you’re comfortable with your fire sprinkler system.

 We Can Help!